EloisaElias/yelp_fraud_detection_system_eloisa_dsproject/README.md

 Building and maintaining trust is fundamentaly important for an online company.

-In E-commerce, filtering opinion spam is vital.
+In E-commerce, detecting and filtering fraud reviews is important in order to earn the trust of the customers(users).

 But for $5, you could get for your business 200 Facebook fans, or 6,000 Twitter followers, or an online review.